ESG at Ingredients

 ABFI

-In 2023/24, ABFI enhanced its ESG governance structure to strengthen responsibility and expand communication of its ESG agenda.
-The Chief Executive is responsible for the ESG agenda including impacts, risks and opportunities.
-The ABFI Divisional Safety, Risk, and Sustainability Director serves as the liaison between the ABF Group and its businesses, facilitating communication, collaboration and strategic direction on ESG matters.
+The ABFI Chief Executive is responsible for the ESG agenda including impacts, risks and opportunities.
+The ABFI Divisional Safety, Risk and Sustainability Director serves as the liaison between the ABF Group and its businesses, facilitating communication, collaboration and strategic direction on ESG matters.
+The business-level managing directors have overall responsibility for the implementation of their ESG strategy and for the performance of their business unit.
+A cross-business Sustainability Committee also supports collaboration and knowledge sharing.

 Our use of cookies